Sharp-Research/project-steel/UserStories.md

 ## User 5

 - As a user of the website, I want an easy way to pick my workouts, so that I can spend less time planning
-      - Feature: drop down menue to choose workouts
+      - Feature: drop down menu to choose workouts
       - Small